Frans Hals: Legacy

 Starting at the middle of the 1860s his prestige rose again thanks to the efforts of critic Théophile Thoré-Bürger.
-With his rehabilitation in public esteem came the enormous rise in value, and, at the Secretan sale in 1889, the portrait of Pieter van den Broecke was bid up to 4,420 francs, while in 1908 the National Gallery paid £25,000 for the large family group from the collection of Lord Talbot de Malahide.
+With his rehabilitation in public esteem came the enormous rise in value, and, at the Secretan sale in 1889, the portrait of Pieter van den Broecke was bid up to 4,420 francs, while in 1908 the National Gallery paid £25,000 for the large family group from the collection of Baron Talbot de Malahide.

 Hals's work remains admired, particularly with young painters who can find many lessons about practical technique from his unconcealed brushstrokes.
 Hals's works have found their way to countless cities all over the world and into museum collections.
 From the late 19th century, they were collected everywhere—from Antwerp to Toronto, and from London to New York.
 Many of his paintings were then sold to American collectors.

 Several of his most important works are owned by the town council of Haarlem.
 They are now at the Frans Hals Museum in the Groot Heiligland, Haarlem.
-Before 1913 they hung in the Town Hall, where Impressionists went to see them.
+Before 1913 they hung in the Haarlem City Hall, where Impressionists went to see them.

 The Hals crater on Mercury is named in his honour.

 Hals was pictured on the Netherlands' 10-guilder banknote of 1968.

 The Banquet of the Officers of the St George Militia Company in 1616 appears on the restaurant wall in the 1989 Peter Greenaway film The Cook, the Thief, His Wife & Her Lover.